-A brand might be more expensive, but that doesn’t mean it’s necessary for your baby.
-And a hospital’s use of a particular brand of infant formula doesn’t mean that the brand is the ‘best’.
+Some brands have extra ingredients added to them and are more expensive, but you don’t need to buy those brands for your baby.
+A hospital’s use of a particular brand of infant formula doesn’t mean that the brand is the ‘best’.

 You can buy baby formula in powder form or ‘ready to drink’ form.
-Either is fine for your baby, but ‘ready to drink’ is usually more expensive because it’s more convenient.
+Either is fine for your baby, but ‘ready to drink’ is usually more expensive.

 Baby formula with special additives

 Some baby formulas have extra ingredients added to them to make them more like breastmilk.
-But this doesn’t necessarily mean those ingredients will work in the same way as breastmilk in your baby’s body.
+But these ingredients don’t necessarily work in the same way as breastmilk in your baby’s body.

-- LCPs: these are important for brain and nerve development.
-But there’s no clear evidence that babies can absorb ingredients like LCPs when they’re added to formula.
+- LCPs (long-chain polyunsaturated fatty acids): these are important for brain and nerve development.
+But there’s no clear evidence that babies can use ingredients like LCPs when they’re added to formula.
 Formula with added LCPs might be helpful for formula-fed premature babies’ brain development.

 - Betacarotene: this is a source of vitamin A and anti-oxidants.
 Most formulas already have added vitamin A and anti-oxidants.
-There’s no real evidence that betacarotene formulas are better for your baby.
+There’s no clear evidence that betacarotene formulas are better for your baby.

 - Prebiotics and probiotics: these can help formula-fed babies grow healthy bacteria in their bowels.
 The bacteria might help your baby have softer poo and less nappy rash.
-It might also help reduce the chance of gastroenteritis.
+It might also help to reduce gastroenteritis duration.

 Special baby formulas

-For babies under 12 months of age, cow’s milk-based baby formula is recommended over formulas made from soybeans, goat’s milk or low-lactose or lactose-free formula.
+For babies under 12 months of age, cow’s milk-based baby formula is recommended over formulas made from soybeans or goat’s milk.
+It’s also recommended over lactose-free formula.